-Sometimes, to keep peace in the community you should avoid speaking to the person you disagree with unless it’s about a work-related topic.
-You know your own limits and you probably have a good sense of the other person’s limits, too.
+Sometimes, to keep peace in the community, you should avoid speaking to the person you disagree with unless it’s about a work-related topic.
+You know your own limits, and you probably have a good sense of the other person’s limits, too.
 This is the definition of true maturity.

 Trust your instincts and remember that no matter what is happening at the national level, you are a member of your work community every single day.

 Politics will always change, but you might be working in the same office as the person you disagree with for the next twenty years.
-When you treat them with love and respect, you’re on your way to navigating a tense political climate with grace and making your own life easier.
+When you treat that person with love and respect, you’re on your way to navigating a tense political climate with grace and making your own life easier.